|

 50-amp ESD events.

-The peak inverse voltage of this portion of LASORB
+The maximum peak inverse voltage of LASORB varies as

 although not designed to be used this way, no damage will come to the